notsatan/auto-sub/README.md

 #### RExclude

-Short for regex-exclude, this flag ignores any file that matches a regular expression.
+Short for regex-Exclude, this flag ignores any file that matches a regular expression.
 The regex syntax needs to be in accordance with [RE2](https://en.wikipedia.org/wiki/RE2_(software)).
 For a simple cheatsheet for RE2 regex syntax, you may want to take a look [here](https://github.com/google/re2/wiki/Syntax).

 #### Summary